Criminal Code and Other Legislation Amendment Bill 2019

 5.22 pmMr MILLARSupports

-Welcomed the government bill as a good start but argued it is not robust enough and both bills should be passed together.
+Supported the government bill as a good start but argued it is not robust enough on its own, welcoming the expansion of murder to include reckless indifference.

 In Detail1 May 2019View Hansard